HDR Candidature Management

 - The DGRS reserves the right to redact the examiner’s comments prior to release to the candidate and/or the supervisory panel.
 Where this occurs, recipients will be notified that the report has been provided in an abridged version.

-- The Chair, SEC, may refer the DGRS Report to the SEC for further consideration or communicate the DGRS outcome directly to the Principal Supervisor and Candidate.
+- The Chair, SEC, may refer the DGRS Report to the SEC for further consideration where necessary, or confirm the recommendation in the DGRS report and communicate this directly to the Principal Supervisor and Candidate, copying the GRS in this communication.

 - Where the SEC requests that the thesis be sent to a third examiner, the SEC will advise the Graduate Research School to send the thesis to the reserve examiner.
 The SEC will advise the Principal Supervisor of this action.